 As counterculture movements like the Vietnam War protests and Civil Rights movements gained momentum, they significantly influenced men’s fashion.
 The hippie style became increasingly popular, emphasizing natural materials and casual clothing.

-The late 60s witnessed a departure from the formal styles of the previous decades, with everyday wear leaning towards pullover sweaters and t-shirts, symbolizing a shift towards a more relaxed and casual style.
+The late 1960s witnessed a departure from the formal styles of the previous decades.
+Everyday wear leaned towards pullover sweaters and T-shirts, symbolizing a shift towards a more relaxed and casual style.

 The Legacy of 1960s Fashion

-The 1960s served as a critical turning point in men’s fashion, reflecting the time’s diverse social, political, and cultural narratives.
+The 1960s was a critical turning point in men’s fashion, reflecting the time’s diverse social, political, and cultural narratives.
 The decade was marked by various styles—Beatnik, Ivy League, Mod, Surfer, Bohemian, and Skinhead, all influenced by popular culture.

 As men began embracing brighter colors, bolder prints, and unconventional silhouettes, the late 1960s saw a departure from the strict sartorial norms of the past.
 This heralded a new era of self-expression and individualism, paving the way for the groovy seventies.